nixworks/public/news/2010/07/18/index.md

 ##### Prime Minister of Israel
 ### [Israeli Prime Minister Benjamin Netanyahu announces that he will oppose a conversion bill that would give the Chief Rabbinate of Israel the legal power to decide whether any conversion is legitimate and could cause immigrants who converted to Judaism abroad to be denied Israeli citizenship. ](/news/2010/07/18/israeli-prime-minister-benjamin-netanyahu-announces-that-he-will-oppose-a-conversion-bill-that-would-give-the-chief-rabbinate-of-israel-the.md)
-_Context: Israeli citizenship, Prime Minister of Israel, Chief Rabbinate of Israel, Jewish, Benjamin Netanyahu_
+_Context: Chief Rabbinate of Israel, Jewish, Israeli citizenship, Benjamin Netanyahu, Prime Minister of Israel_

 ##### Rhino
 ### [Rhinoceros experts worry after the last female in the Krugersdorp game reserve near Johannesburg is attacked by helicopter, shot with tranquiliser guns, and has her horn hacked off by poachers, slowly bleeding to death. ](/news/2010/07/18/rhinoceros-experts-worry-after-the-last-female-in-the-krugersdorp-game-reserve-near-johannesburg-is-attacked-by-helicopter-shot-with-tranqu.md)
-_Context: Krugersdorp, Johannesburg, rhino_
+_Context: Krugersdorp, rhino, Johannesburg_

 ##### Golf
 ### [Golfer Louis Oosthuizen of South Africa wins the 139th Open Championship, played at the Old Course at St Andrews, Scotland. ](/news/2010/07/18/golfer-louis-oosthuizen-of-south-africa-wins-the-139th-open-championship-played-at-the-old-course-at-st-andrews-scotland.md)
-_Context: Open Championship, 139th, South Africa, Louis Oosthuizen, Old Course at St Andrews, Scotland, Golf_
+_Context: South Africa, Louis Oosthuizen, Scotland, Old Course at St Andrews, Golf, 139th, Open Championship_

 ## [Previous Day...](/news/2010/07/17/index.md)